 You enter the Off-Road Vehicle areas at your own risk and you must take responsibility for your own well-being.
 It is suggested that you take out personal insurance against death or injury while undertaking this activity.

 Within the Shire of Gingin, there are two areas Gazetted under the Control of Vehicles (Off-road Areas) Act, where, along with road registered vehicles, vehicles not registered for on-road use are permitted.
 The Ledge Point area caters for two, three or four-wheel motorbikes only, while the Lancelin Off Road Vehicle Area can be used by two, three or four-wheel motorbikes, plus beach buggies or four-wheel drive vehicles.

 In order to use either area, the vehicle must be road registered or registered for Off-Road use and restrictions in relation to age limits, safety equipment and noise apply.
 Vehicles can be registered at any Licensing Centre.
 For locations visit www.dpi.wa.gov.au/licensing or call 13 11 56.
-The fee is currently $15.00, with a one off $15.00 fee for number plates the first time the vehicle is registered.
+There is a fee applicable.
 Infringement notices are issued for non-compliance with any of the restrictions, or for failure to register the vehicle.

 Because of the very nature of the area, it should only be entered by four-wheel drive vehicles.
 Only the parking area at Lancelin is suitable for two-wheel drive vehicles that could easily become bogged in other tracks in the dunes, causing a dangerous situation for all concerned.